 As for that one-year deadline?
 Who knows or cares?
-When it was coming up, I emailed the NGOs and individuals that had appeared last year to have some knowledge and interaction with Rohingya (not to be confused with the much greater number that tweet relentlessly, often spreading baseless rumors and phony images, but don’t do anything else).
+When it was coming up in 2016, I emailed the NGOs and individuals that had appeared last year to have some knowledge and interaction with Rohingya (not to be confused with the much greater number that tweet relentlessly, often spreading baseless rumors and phony images, but turn out to be useless as sources).
 Only one person replied.
 She said she heard that the Rohingya that had arrived in northern Sumatra in 2015 had made their way across the Straits of Malacca to Malaysia, but she had no details.
+(I’ve since heard that men made that journey, but women and children stayed in Aceh.)
 That movement is interesting because the Acehnese were very welcoming to their fellow Muslims last year; my guess is that the Rohingya wanted to join relatives in Malaysia.
 The trial in Thailand of more than 100 people involved in trafficking Rohingya ultimately convicted 62 persons, including an army general, two provincial politicians and many local businessmen.
 Malaysia has displayed much less interest in prosecuting alleged traffickers.
 Twelve police officers were arrested but charges were dropped without a trial in March 2017.
 I know that, while not surprised by that outcome, Rohingya in Malaysia must be especially distressed that no Malaysian immigration officials were charged.
 How difficult would it be to trace the holders of those mysterious Maybank and CIMB accounts where ransom payments were deposited?
 It’s difficult to take the Malaysian government’s expressions of concern for Rohingya welfare too seriously.

 It will be interesting to see if Justin Trudeau’s grandiose statements mean that Canada will begin to accept Rohingya for resettlement.
 At the time I wrote this article, the US was the only country resettling Rohingya from Malaysia; that had been the situation for many years.
 The conditions and work prospects for Rohingya in Bangladesh were far worse than in Malaysia even before tens of thousands of Rohingya arrived there in in the final months of 2016, after fleeing attacks by the Myanmar army in their homeland of northern Rakhine State.
 Rohingya refugees in Bangladesh may therefore be the first priority for resettlement in a third country.]